So I ask myself. I say; “Self, what makes for a perfect Christmas movie?”

 “Uncle G” TIP of the Day

-If looking to make this an unforgettable Kurt Russell double feature, in other words, ONE is not enough, follow up watching The Christmas Chronicles with; John Carpenter’s The Thing (after sending the young ones to bed).
+If looking to make this an unforgettable Kurt Russell double feature, in other words, ONE is not enough, follow up by watching The Christmas Chronicles with; John Carpenter’s The Thing (after sending the young ones to bed).
 No more junk food.
 More Chinese food carry-out, or delivery (if feeling lazy).
 Even if seen before, this remake of ‘The Thing From Another World’ is one of those horror movies one can never get bored with.
 Let it be said that Kirk Russell picks out good roles for himself.
 No argument there.
 Ever check out; Bone Tomahawk?
 Back in 2015 when that came out, I did a write-up.
 Found here on the Classic Rock Radio (UK) website and also on my archival website.

 “Uncle G” RATES … The Christmas Chronicles (2018 Netflix)

-Using the same ten-star rating system that IMDb website uses, I give Netflix’s The Christmas Chronicles; 10 stars!
-It’s yet one more reason as to why subscribe to Netflix.
+Using the same ten-star rating system that the IMDb website uses, I give Netflix’s The Christmas Chronicles; 10 stars!
+It’s yet one more reason to why subscribe to Netflix.
 Should age well, even with the ‘fake news’ line.
 Some things never get old (tired).
 Ho Ho Ho … Merry Christmas/Happy Holidays (to one and all)…indeed!

 The Christmas Chronicles Netflix Webpage: https://www.netflix.com/title/80199682

 Can you help out an old altar boy?
 Boy Scout?
 Freelance Writer?
 Whatever you can donate big or small is more than welcome and very appreciated.
 To contribute, please use this safe and VERY secure PayPal link:

 Coming Soon: Gary “Uncle G” Brown Archives Merchandise; Tee Shirt(s) – Keychain(s)